Assignment II

 The assignment will be evaluated based on 3 main pillars, on which you will have to be successful to achieve a good mark:

-- Dashboard and Map(s) design.
+2. Map(s) design.
 It is very important to think through every step of preparing this assignment as if it was part of something bigger towards which it contributes.
-Critically introduce every aspect considered when designing the map(s), by explicitly connecting it to the overall aim of the dashboard.
-One should clearly and critically describe how they engaged with every design choice (e.g. adding certain widgets or interactivity functions in the dashboard).
+Critically introduce every aspect considered when designing the map(s) andyour final product, by explicitly connecting it to the overall aim of the project.
+One should clearly and critically describe how they engaged with every design choice (e.g. adding certain widgets or interactivity functions).

-- Technical skills.
-The ability to master Python scripting and technologies that allow one to create an interactive, informative and compelling (geographic) dashboard, as well as to access interesting and sophisticated data sources.
+3. Technical skills.
+The ability to master Python scripting and technologies that allow one to create an interactive, informative and compelling geographic product, as well as to access interesting and sophisticated data sources.

 How is this assignment useful?